kasstmaster/softdreamings/features.md

 Tracks activity timestamps per Dead Chat channel.

-If a channel is silent for DEAD_CHAT_IDLE_SECONDS, the next speaking member steals the Dead Chat role.
+If a channel is silent for `DEAD_CHAT_IDLE_SECONDS`, the next speaking member triggers a Dead Chat event: they steal the Dead Chat role if they don’t have it, or keep it and still count as the winner if they already hold it.

 Applies optional cooldowns per member.

 Dead Chat Win Announcements

-Announces the steal win.
+Announces the steal/win.

 Deletes previous win announcements.

-Notes plague events or prize chances.
+Notes plague events or prize drops.

 Daily Auto-Reset

-At hour DEAD_CHAT_RESET_HOUR_UTC, removes the Dead Chat role from all members.
+There is no daily auto-reset; the Dead Chat role only changes hands on qualifying Dead Chat events.

 Persistent Storage

 `Saves:`

-last message timestamps
+- last message timestamps

-last winner times
+- last winner times

-last announcement message IDs
+- last announcement message IDs

-current holder
+- current holder

-Has /deadchat_init, /deadchat_state_init, /deadchat_rescan to initialize or repair.
+Has `/deadchat_init`, `/deadchat_state_init`, `/deadchat_rescan` to initialize or repair.

+---

 # 3. Dead Chat Plague System

-Monthly “contagious window” mechanic.
+Monthly “contagious day” mechanic.

 Features

-Admin schedules a plague window with /plague_infect.
+Admin schedules a plague date with `/plague_infect`.

-During this time, the member who steals Dead Chat becomes infected.
+On that date, after `PRIZE_PLAGUE_TRIGGER_HOUR_UTC` (12:00 UTC), the first member to trigger a Dead Chat event becomes infected.

-Infected gets INFECTED_ROLE_ID for 3 days.
+Infected gets `INFECTED_ROLE_ID` for 3 days.

-Infection expires automatically via infected_watcher.
+Infection expires automatically via `infected_watcher`.

 Storage

 `Saves:`

-Saves the currently scheduled plague window (start timestamp + date string).
+- the currently scheduled plague date (date string)

-Saves infected members + expiry timestamps.
+- infected members + expiry timestamps

+---

 # 4. Prize Drop System (Movie / Nitro / Steam)